 [Regulation 33 amended in Gazette 19 May 1989 p.
 1495.]

-34. Cargo damaged by fire, etc.
+34. Cargo damaged by fire etc.

 The Department shall not be responsible for loss or damage to goods while in their custody, by fire, water used in extinguishing fire, or vermin.